fredzannarbor/fredzannarbor/_posts/2020-09-07-Jekyll-smart-resume.md

   permalink: /:collection/:name

 ```
 This makes Jekyll aware of the collections.

-3. Each document in _accomplishments describes one of your noteworthy accomplishments.
+Each document in _accomplishments describes one of your noteworthy accomplishments.
 You should use the [now-standard X-Y-Z form](https://www.inc.com/bill-murphy-jr/google-recruiters-say-these-5-resume-tips-including-x-y-z-formula-will-improve-your-odds-of-getting-hired-at-google.html) of "Accomplished [X] as measured by [Y], by doing [Z]."

-Here is an example of an accomplishment in one of my recent positions.
+Here is an example of an accomplishment.
 I called this document "software-review.md".
 ```
 ---
 resume_goal: product_mgr
 keywords: strategy, money
-employer: Cengage Learning
+employer: Acme Widgets
 ---
-Reduced company spending by approximately $300,000 (25%) and reduced business risk to my product by review of company-wide utilization of key software dependency that resulted in renegotiated contract with better terms.
+Reduced company spending by approximately $700,000 (25%) and reduced business risk to my product by review of company-wide utilization of key software dependency that resulted in renegotiated contract with better terms.

 ```
-4. Each document in _employers describes one of your past employers.
-Here is the document for my most recent employer:
+Each document in _employers describes one of your past employers.
+Here is the document for a prev employer:

 ```
 ---
 layout: default
-title: Cengage Learning
+employer: Acme Widgets
-from_date: May 2017
+from_date: 20170501
-to_date: August 2019
+to_date: 20200318
 ---
-Product Manager II, Cengage Learning May 2017 - October 2019
+Product Manager, Acme Widgets, May 2017 - March 2020
 ```
-5. Note that we need to have a match field that enables us to match accomplishments with the employers that own them.
-In employers the field is called "title" and in _accomplishments it is "employer".
+We know we will need to have a match field that enables us to match accomplishments with the employers that own them, so both "accomplishments" and "employers" have a field called "employer".
+Be sure to be consistent in spelling the values of employer in both collections!

+We also know that we're likely going to want to sort employers chronologically, so we include simple from/to date fields.

+You should be sparing in creating these "front matter" key/value pairs: just the bare minimum of metadata that you will need for template logic.
+Unstructured content follows the second set of dashes.

 ## Using Liquid templating language